Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/DevOps - PM2/PM2 ecosystem.config.js - PRIMER.md

 The above is only for one app, but if you have more than one app, you can add further objects in the apps array option

+**Technicalities of env:**
-Yes, Node.js' `dotenv` and `process.env.PORT` can pick up on the `PORT` value defined in the **PM2 ecosystem file**.
-We will run the ecosystem file with a pm2 ecosystem run command that can specify development or production, so you can have different PORT for each server vs local development.
+Node.js' `dotenv` and `process.env.PORT` can pick up on the `PORT` value defined in the **PM2 ecosystem file**.
+We can specify development or production when running pm2 via ecosystem.config.js, and you can have different PORT for each server vs local development.
+And keep in mind -
+- PM2 environment variables **take precedence** over variables loaded from `.env` via `dotenv`.
+- If a variable is set in the PM2 ecosystem file (e.g., `env` or `env_production`), it will overwrite any value from the `.env` file when accessed via `process.env`.

 More options
 - Memory restart limit: You can have an app restart if its memory hit a limit, eg. `max_memory_restart: "300M"`
 - Provide args:  `args: []`  to pass arguments to the node script that gets ran
 	- Eg. `args: ['--port', '3001', '--env', 'development']` which will concatenate with spaces
 - CWD for more robustness or if you are running the ecosystem file from another folder path or you have another script that runs the ecosystem:
 	- You can provide an absolute path to `cwd: "<ABS FILE PATH>`.
-If you don’t have ‘cwd’, then the cwd is the path where you ran pm2 from and pm2 will try to run the script filepath which could have been a relative path.
+If you don’t have ‘cwd’, then the cwd is the path where you ran pm2 from.
+Then pm2 will try to run the script filepath which could have been a relative path.
 This means if your server.js creates files (like log.txt), then it’ll create it where you were at when you executed pm2.
 Usually you want an app to create files inside the same folder as the app.
 So we add cwd to fix this.
 Think of the `cwd:`  as where you cd into before running the file at `script:` .
 The order of cwd and script  in your app config object doesn’t matter, but for developer experience, if you put cwd first, then script after, it helps to think of it that way as how pm2 runs that app (cd into the folder, then run the script with `node`  command)
 - exec_mode could be cluster which allows for multiple instances listening to the same port
 	- `instance_var: 'INSTANCE_ID'` or another constant value, assigns an environmental variable that helps you programmatically write to a log file identifying which instance of the cluster it's from:
 	  ```